Jessica Gerald Young, Ph.D.

 |UC Berkeley School of Public Health, Berkeley, CA||PhD||2007||Biostatistics|

-I am an Assistant Professor in the Department of Population Medicine at the Harvard Medical School and Harvard Pilgrim Health Care Institute and the Department of Epidemiology at the Harvard Chan School of Public Health.
+I am an Associate Professor in the Department of Population Medicine at the Harvard Medical School and Harvard Pilgrim Health Care Institute and the Department of Epidemiology at the Harvard Chan School of Public Health.
 My research focuses on the development and application of statistical methods for making valid causal inferences in longitudinal studies with complications such as time-varying confounding, competing events and censoring.
 I am a Co-Investigator and Biostatistician for the Project Viva Cohort.

 The research activities and funding listed below are automatically derived from